 - a.
-The installer should brief the customer on the Operation of the Control System fitted (specifically the position for viewing the pilot for lighting, when applicable); operation of the Coal-Coke System (if applicable) and all aspects of the User Instructions. - b.
+The installer should brief the customer on the Operation of the Control System fitted (specifically the position for viewing the pilot for lighting, when applicable); and all aspects of the User Instructions. - b.
 The instructions should be handed to the customer for their safe keeping and future servicing. - c.
 For Customers who have purchased either of the 2 or 3 Button High Level Control explain and demonstrate that the batteries should be replaced with good quality batteries annually as the side switch may stop working part way through a season. - d.
 For Customers who have purchased the Thermatronic Control explain and demonstrate that the batteries in the receiver and Handset should be replaced with good quality ones annually as the fire may stop working part way through the season. - e.
 The customer should be briefed on the need for regular servicing; this will normally be once a year. - f.
-Advise the customer that, apart from batteries for the High Level and Thermatronic Systems, there are no user replaceable parts in the fire but for servicing and spares to contact the local Nu-Flame Stockist.
+Advise the customer that, apart from batteries for the High Level and Thermatronic Systems, there are no user replaceable parts in the fire but for servicing and spares to contact the local Nu-Flame Stockist. - g.
+Advise the customer that under no circumstances must the fire be used if the glass panel is broken chipped, cracked or damaged.